Agoric/agoric-sdk/env.md

 ## OTEL_EXPORTER_PROMETHEUS_HOST
 ## OTEL_EXPORTER_PROMETHEUS_PORT

-Used by: cosmic-swingset
+Affects: cosmic-swingset

-Used for: enabling Prometheus metrics exports
+Purpose: enabling Prometheus metrics exports

 Description: When either is set, these are the host IP and port number to use for the Prometheus scrape endpoint to export telemetry.